mattermost/mattermost-test-management/data/test-cases/mobile-v2/drafts/3-View-drafts-created-from-Desktop.md

 ---
 # (Required) Ensure all values are filled up
-name: "Cannot view Drafts created on the Desktop or Browser"
+name: "The drafts created on mobile cannot be seen on Desktop app or when logged in Browser"
 status: Active
 priority: Normal
 folder: Drafts